DECAPOLICE and Inazuma RE Dump PS4 and Switch for Switch 2

 Inazuma Eleven RE is a remake of the original Inazuma Eleven, retelling Mamoru Endo's first story with updated graphics and new features.
 Losing PS4 support stings a little less there since PS5 remains on the table, but the pattern is clear.
 Level-5 is treating Switch 2 as its Nintendo platform of choice going forward, full stop.
 The original Switch is done.

-Credit where it's due: studios do sometimes have legitimate technical reasons for cutting older hardware, and if the Switch 2's capabilities are genuinely enabling something that the original Switch couldn't handle, that's a reasonable call.
+Studios do sometimes have legitimate technical reasons for cutting older hardware, and if the Switch 2's capabilities are enabling something that the original Switch couldn't handle, that's a reasonable call.
 But Level-5 hasn't explained anything.
 No statement about why these platforms were dropped, no acknowledgment of fans who pre-planned around the original announcements.
 Just updated platform lists and move on.
 Given that both games were announced with those platforms explicitly included, players who feel misled have every right to.

 Stay on top of every update — find all the latest patch notes and gaming news at XP Gained.
 Join our Discord for live patch note alerts and discussion.